packpack/packpack/README.md

 [PackageCloud].

 Cloud-hosted and absolutely free of charge.
-Just a minute from the push to the end user.
+Just a minute from a push to the end user.

 ## Supported Distros